hx4n/hx4n/README.md

 <!--Intro start-->
 - 🧑🏼‍💻 I’m an electronics undergrad **and opensource enthu, learning to code for fun✨**

-- 💁🏻 currently learning ml and smart contracts
+- 💁🏻 currently focusing on development and trying out various aspects of programming

 - 🖖🏻 Co Lead Development Sig, **@ACM Amrita**